-In September 2021, a project permit was issued to Seaspan ULC (the Applicant) to provide additional moorage for transient marine equipment at their Pier 94.
-The proposed project would be located at 3 St. Andrews Avenue in North Vancouver, British Columbia, on waters managed by the Vancouver Fraser Port Authority.
+On September 10, 2021, a project permit was issued to Seaspan ULC (the Applicant) to provide additional moorage for transient marine equipment at their Pier 94.
+The project is located at 3 St. Andrews Avenue in North Vancouver, British Columbia, on waters managed by the Vancouver Fraser Port Authority.

 The project was approved subject to 38 permit conditions the Applicant must meet to ensure the project does not result in significant adverse environmental effects.